What is a Family Investment Company?

 In simple terms, the reason is wealth accumulation.
-As a FIC pays less tax than you would if you personally invest in assets or held them in a trust, the income earned or payment received on the sale of those investments, are taxed at a lower rate, which means the FIC has more money to re-invest in further investments.
+As an FIC pays less tax than you would if you personally invest in assets or held them in a trust, the income earned or payment received on the sale of those investments are taxed at a lower rate, which means the FIC has more money to re-invest in further investments.
 Over a number of years, provided that the FIC re-invests its gains, it will accrue greater wealth faster.

 For these reasons, FICs are set up for the long-term and not the short-term, the idea being that the founders of the FIC, being mum and dad, set up the FIC and inject the initial funds to invest in assets.
 Their children (and maybe their grandchildren) will also be shareholders and benefit from the growth created by the investments held by the FIC.

-FICs are therefore a very tax-efficient company structure to maximise the accumulation of private wealth whilst also ensuring that any future IHT bill is kept to a minimum.
+FICs are, therefore, a very tax-efficient company structure to maximise the accumulation of private wealth whilst also ensuring that any future IHT bill is kept to a minimum.

 The structure of the FIC will vary depending on your circumstances (i.e. family and existing assets).
 However, there are some common elements, including:

-If you are considering using a FIC, there are a number of initial steps that you need to think about, such as how much you are going to invest in the FIC and what assets the FIC will invest in, are these existing assets or new assets?
+If you are considering using an FIC, there are a number of initial steps that you need to think about, such as how much you are going to invest in the FIC and what assets the FIC will invest in, are these existing assets or new assets?

 Home-grown or recruited from national, regional or City firms.
 Our specialists are experts in their fields and respected by their peers.

-Scott is a Partner in our Corporate and Commercial department
+Scott is a Partner in our Corporate Team